Marcelllombm/ProjetosDiversos/README.md

 ### < My Purpose />

-The purpose of this project is to practice React-router-dom
+:dart: The purpose of this project is to practice React-router-dom

 ========================= ## =========================
 <a id="challenge-i-faced-app-produtos"></a>

 ### < Challenge I Faced />
-As the tutorial was a bit old, it was necessary to search the documentation for the new way to use React-router-dom
+:cyclone: As the tutorial was a bit old, it was necessary to search the documentation for the new way to use React-router-dom
 <hr>